Gold-dt/Buckshot_Roulette-CS/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-> Describe how a new developer could make use of your project.
+> Thats a quick info for modifications and run
 To get a local copy up and running, follow these steps.
+## Dependency
+> NONE

 ### Setup